MarioKreticoskiJunyor/MarioKreticoskiJunyor/README.md

 </div>

 </div>
-I'm a passionate coder with a knack for problem-solving and creative thinking.
-I enjoy bringing ideas to life through code and exploring new technologies.
-When I'm not coding, you can find me [doing something you enjoy outside coding, like hobbies or interests].
+I'm a future programmer, with a talent for problem solving and creative thinking.
+I like bringing ideas to life through code and exploring new technologies.
+When I'm not programming, you can find me playing Valorant.

 Connect with me on [LinkedIn](https://www.linkedin.com/in/m%C3%A1rio-kreticoski-junyor-31b92620b/)!
 </div>